benshimonz/V1/README.md

 Property tags _{1a}_ and _{1b}_ ensure that two different values of multivalued property _{1}_ are extracted.

-Property tags {1a} and {1b} equal to two nicknames that satisfy the value-condition.
-If there are no such nicknames - their value would be _empty_.
+Property tags {1a} and {1b} equal to two nicknames that satisfy the value-conditions.

+If there were no value-condition in the pattern above - valid assignments would be only persons that have at least 2 nicknames.

 Another example: